-Frequent use of muscle relaxants causes the brain to become used to its effects.
-If you stop using muscle relaxers abruptly, you may experience withdrawal symptoms.
-Depending on the specific drug and how long you have been using it, various treatment options are available to help you overcome your addiction.
+Frequent use of muscle relaxants causes the brain to become used to their effects.
+If you stop using muscle relaxers abruptly, you may experience withdrawal from muscle relaxers.
+Depending on the specific drug and how long you have been using it, various treatment options can help you overcome your addiction.

 Flexeril, a popular muscle relaxer, can cause withdrawal with mild symptoms such as headache, nausea, malaise, drowsiness, and discomfort for many people.
 These symptoms tend to peak about 2-4 days after you last took the Flexeril, although, in some individuals, withdrawal symptoms may last for up to 1-2 weeks.
 If muscle relaxer addiction is accompanied by alcohol or opioid abuse, the withdrawal symptoms from these other substances can be severe and life-threatening.
 In these situations, it may be best to undergo medically-assisted detox.